ic-hep/pdm/doc/source/reference/api/pdm.workqueue.rst

       {
         "jobid": 12,
         "elementid": 1,
         "attempt": 2,
         "type": "COPY",
         "status": "DONE",
         "log": "The output from the copy command run on the worker" }

+.. http:get:: /jobs/<int:job_id>/elements/<int:element_id>/output/<int:attempt>

+   Get the output of attempt `attempt` for element `element_id` of a job with given `job_id`

+   .. note:: Only *LIST* type jobs get an extra listing key (see example below).

+   :>json int jobid: the id of the parent job requested, this will be `job_id` :>json int elementid: the id of the element, this will be `element_id` :>json int attempt: the requested attempt, this will be `attempt` :>json string type: the job element's type (see :class:`pdm.workqueue.WorkqueueDB.JobType`) :>json string status: the job element's status (see :class:`pdm.workqueue.WorkqueueDB.JobStatus`) :>json string log: the job element's output (comming from the command execution script run on the worker) :>json object listing: listing of a root directory in the form {"root": ["file1", "file2",],} (**Only** for *LIST* type jobs)
    :statuscode 200: no error
-   :statuscode 400: element output not yet ready
+   :statuscode 400: element output not yet ready or invalid attempt
    :statuscode 404: no job with id `job_id` or element with id `element_id` found
    :statuscode 500: couldn't find the requested output file on disk.

-.. http:get:: /jobs/<int:job_id>/elements/<int:element_id>/output/<int:attempt>

-   Get the output of attempt `attempt` for element `element_id` of a job with given `job_id`

    **Example request**: